 Our Team is Growing

-Our IV&V group welcomes new Test Engineer Alex Higgins.
+In July, our IV&V group welcomed new Test Engineer Alex Higgins.

-Software Services will have a booth at AUVSI’s Unmanned Systems 2013 trade show in Washington, D.C.
+Software Services will have a booth at AUVSI’s Unmanned Systems 2013 trade show in Washington, D.C., from August 12–15.
 We look forward to meeting new faces and discussing software testing and any other topics of interest.